amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/03-tlspc-policy-automation/README.md

 Unlike the `BUILTIN` CA, the `DIGICERT` CA provides a variety of CA Products which are summarized [here](https://www.digicert.com/secure/requests/products/).
 The DigiCert Product supported/tested for use with this demo is **"Wildcard"**, known internally by TLSPC as `ssl_wildcard`.

-This is how we arrive at the CA Product `DIGICERT\Digicert Test Account\ssl_wildcard`
+This is how we arrive at the CA Products such as `DIGICERT\Digicert Test Account\ssl_wildcard`

 All other CAs and their products should be considered out of scope for now.